texasenglish/tools/faveconverter/README.md

     Additionally, the user will be asked to select a folder containing the input files via a graphical interface.

 *Rosenfelder, Ingrid; Fruehwald, Joe; Evanini, Keelan and Jiahong Yuan.
 2011.
 FAVE (Forced Alignment and Vowel Extraction) Program Suite. http://fave.ling.upenn.edu.
+The Faceconverter was developed for the [Texas English Linguistics Lab](http://www.texasenglish.org/) at [UT Austin](https://twitter.com/TexasSports).

 ### How to run it